-The start of March means the end of summer, when you’ve spent every last dollar on ice-cream and cocktails.
+The start of March means the end of summer, when you’ve spent every last dollar on ice cream and spritzes.
 Need to get cashed up again?
-Have fun while you’re at it with these free events, from Moomba to the Grand Prix and even a pizza festival.
+Have fun while you’re at it with these free events.

 Virgin Australia Melbourne Fashion Festival